Updated on 2024.10.01

 Diffing

-Though, translating C++ files only gets so good.
+Translating C++ files only gets so good.
 After all patches were applied to the file, it will likely not compile.
 Some syntax issues are just too difficult to fix automatically.
-Interestingly, this specific task would fit a large language model pretty well.
-But this would be a different project.

 So let’s assume we update a fictional architecture.